What is culture fit?

 Culture fit interview questions, on the other hand, deep-dive into candidates’ backgrounds, put personality over skills and are often completely free-flowing.

-Whilst there are ways to data-proof this kind of assessment (which we’ll get to shortly), hirers often use culture fit as a shield to mask hiring decisions that may otherwise be seen as explicitly biased.
+Whilst there are ways to data-proof this kind of assessment, hirers often use culture fit as a shield to mask hiring decisions that may otherwise be seen as explicitly biased.

 Waiting for a good candidate to ‘jump out’ at you, seeing if you ‘click’ or having a good ‘feeling’ about a candidate are all just another way of saying you’re being biased.